 Commissioner Hardemon resigned from the Miami City Commission to become elected as commissioner on the Miami-Dade Board of County Commissioners.
 Within his first few months of service, he sponsored legislation that secured nearly $90 million to combat the gun violence that has been burdening poorer communities in Miami-Dade County.
 His initiative, the Peace & Prosperity Plan, helps to employ troubled youth at nearly $15 an hour and incentivize them to become productive residents of Miami-Dade County.

-Commissioner Hardemon also serves as chairman of Miami-Dade County’s Aviation and Economic Development Committee, chairman of the Tourist Development Council, member of the Florida Bar Association, and as a member of many other prestigious professional and social organizations.
+Commissioner Hardemon also serves as chairman of Miami-Dade County’s Airport and Economic Development Committee, chairman of the Tourist Development Council, member of the Florida Bar Association, and as a member of many other prestigious professional and social organizations.

 Currently, Commissioner Hardemon manages his own law firm at The Law Offices of Keon Hardemon, P.A. where he maintains a criminal defense and civil practice.
 He has represented hundreds of clients, including juvenile student athletes who are on the precipice of collegiate success, and celebrities accused of serious felonies.
 He accepts state and federal cases.